 - Close all browser tabs except the exam platform

-- Remove smartwatch — considered a prohibited device in most proctored exams
+- Remove your smartwatch.
+It is treated as a prohibited device in most proctored exams

-- Ensure your room is quiet — roommates, family, and pets should not be able to interrupt
+- Keep your room quiet so roommates, family, and pets cannot interrupt

-The following items are not permitted at your workstation during any closed-book proctored EPA 608 exam:
+The following items are not permitted at your workstation during any closed book proctored EPA 608 exam.
+See the full EPA 608 exam rules for the complete policy.

 - Notes, study guides, or flashcards